San Antonio Observer: History

-Controversies
+Incidents

 Inflammatory covers

 In 2005, the newspaper published a print article with a photoshopped cover that showed politician Phil Hardberger sitting on a toilet with his pants off.
 In March 2006, the newspaper published a photoshopped cover that showed a SAPD officer wearing Ku Klux Klan hood.
 Spokesman of SAPD, Joe Rios, accused the newspaper of defaming the officer shown in the cover due to his badge number being seen.
 In 2009, the newspaper published a cover featuring San Antonio police chief William McManus and two officers photoshopped to look like 1930s-style gangsters with a headline: "SAPD RAPIST".
 In February 2015, the newspaper published an article that criticized judge Nelson Wolff for saying the n-word.
 The article's cover showed Wolff's face with a headline: "No Niggers Allowed".
 Hattie Kelly, president of Texas Publishers Association, condemned the newspaper shortly after.

 Headline plagiarism

-In October 2007, the newspaper's editors admitted that one of their colleagues had copied headlines from the San Antonio Express-News in four published articles.
-Yvonne Armstrong, San Antonio Observer's spokesperson, apologized for the plagiarism and blamed the incident on an "inexperienced individual".
-Armstrong also promised to print a special story on October 30 where the newspaper would apologize.
+In October 2007, the newspaper's editors admitted that one of their colleagues has copied headlines from the San Antonio Express-News in four published articles.
+Yvonne Armstrong, spokesperson of San Antonio Observer, apologized for the plagiarism and blamed the incident on an "inexperienced individual".
+Armstrong also promised to print a special story on October 30 where the staff would apologize.
 The infringing articles were reportedly published between October 24 and 30, on October 24 three of them were exposed by Express News of having plagiarized headlines.

 Shooting of Antronie Scott

 In February 2016, a man by the name Antronie Scott was shot and killed by SAPD officer, who mistook his phone for a handgun.
 Editor Stephanie Zarriello reacted to the incident and said he was "unjustly murdered", at a press conference held by the newspaper's staff, she stated that the anonymity of police officers in shootings causes their crimes go unpunished.
-She compared them to Ku Klux Klan and said San Antonio Observer may publish the names of all SAPD officers to "protect the community".
+She compared them to Ku Klux Klan and said that San Antonio Observer may publish the names of all SAPD officers to "protect the community".
 Her comments sparked negative reactions on social media, with Facebook users criticizing her.
-Zarriello responded, and said she was misrepresented.
+Zarriello responded and said she was misrepresented.
 She said she never planned to publish any personal information about the officers and simply wanted to make them "think twice before shooting so fast".
-Offices of San Antonio Observer received big amounts of phone calls from various states, reportedly, with some saying death threats.
+Offices of San Antonio Observer received big amounts of phone calls from various states, with some reportedly saying death threats.
 Some social media users recommened to dox Zarriello in retaliation.
 Texarkana Gazette criticized her, saying that her leaking the names of SAPD officers can put their families in danger and may cause Zarriello to have "blood on her hands".